aaronBurns59/TOA_Project/overview.md

 * The final parameter added to the operations is the padded message from the Union in its 32-bit integer type.
 The 32-bit integers from the union are stored in a 16 size array, this is perfect for the number of operations in each round of the hashing process.
 "W" is the diagram refers to the message.
 ![MD5 Rounds](Images/MD5Algorithm2.png "MD5 hashing round diagram")
+* Once 64 operations are complete.
+The new hash values are then returned to the main function. from here they are printed the terminal using a hexidecimal format.

 # Research